You may wish to see page one first.

 Herodes Atticus' Odeon

-It was erected by Herodes Atticus in memory of his Roman wife Annia Regillia, who died in 160 AD (see her tomb in Rome).
 Tiberius Claudius Atticus Herodes was a most celebrated rhetor.
 He was born into an immensely wealthy Athenian family that had received Roman citizenship by Emperor Claudius.
 He was befriended by Hadrian.
-The odeon is shaped as a semicircular theatre and could seat around 5,000 people.
-The Odeon was destroyed during the invasion of the Heruli in 267.
-Its ruins were later on incorporated in the medieval walls protecting the southern flank of the Acropolis.
+The odeon could seat around 5,000 people.
+It was damaged during the invasion of the Heruli in 267.
+Its ruins were later on incorporated into the medieval walls protecting the southern flank of the Acropolis.

 (left) Agios Gianis stin Kolon; (right) detail of the column